astropy/astropy/docs/convolution/kernels.rst

 ------------------------

 As convolution is a linear operation, kernels can be added or subtracted from each other.
 They can also be multiplied with some number.

+Examples
+^^^^^^^^

+..
+  EXAMPLE START
+  Adding and Subtracting Kernels in astropy.convolution

-One basic example would be the definition of a Difference of Gaussian filter:
+One basic example of subtracting kernels would be the definition of a Difference of Gaussian filter:

 >>> from astropy.convolution import Gaussian1DKernel
 >>> gauss_1 = Gaussian1DKernel(10)